 The Foundation has a qualified tax deferred annuity plan, which covers substantially all permanent employees.
-Employer contributions to the plan are eleven percent of eligible employees' salaries beginning after six months of service.
+Employer contributions to the plan are 11% of eligible employees' salaries beginning after six months of service.
 Each employee allocates contributions to one or more investment funds sponsored by the custodial agent.

-amounts contributed by the Foundation, and the investment performance of invested contributions.
-Foundation contributions to the plan amounted to \$408,274 and \$331,038 for 2020 and 2019, respectively.
+The annuity payments under the plan depend on the amounts contributed by the Foundation, and the investment performance of invested contributions.
+Foundation contributions to the plan amounted to \$442,508 and \$408,274 for 2021 and 2020, respectively.